mcaserta/c64-playground/basic/turbo-tape.md

 I think this must have been used by the old timers as a debugging technique: you only needed to throw an `inc $d020` in a subroutine that did something boring (like reading from tape) and you had a visual feedback that your assembly loop was running okay.
+Not only that: by the speed and the patterns in the flashing border you could see how fast the iterations were going.
 Brilliant, isn't it?

 ## How to Turbo Tape (sort of...)